silvanmelchior/RPi_Cam_Web_Interface/installreadme.txt

-The normal way of installing is to run ./RPi_Cam_Web_Interface_Installer.sh This remains the case.
+There are 2 ways of installing the software ./RPi_Cam_Web_Interface_Installer.sh and a set of dedicated scripts.

-There are now some experimental scripts, which have not been fully proven and are still being developed, but you are welcome to try out.
+The ./RPi_Cam_Web_Interface_Installer.sh is the original scheme largely developed under Wheezy.

-The main install seems to work for me on Jessie.
-Not tried on Wheezy yet but in principle it should work.
+The dedicated scripts are a re-factoring to simplify the process and these work under Wheezy and Jessie.

-The scripts are a re-factoring of the install scripts to simplify the process.
+Future changes will be made to these.

 5 scripts are used instead of combining all together.
 This avoids the overhead of a separate selection and makes it easier to run a particular function automatically.